ProjectsGm2/Gm2-Category-Sort/README.md

 ### Branch Rules

-Use **Tools → Branch Rules** to set include and exclude keywords for each category branch.
-When a product text contains any include term and none of the exclude terms, that branch is added to the detected categories.
-These settings are stored in the `gm2_branch_rules` option.
+Use **Tools → Branch Rules** (requires the `manage_options` capability) to set include and exclude keywords for each category branch.
+Each rule also provides **Include Attributes** and **Exclude Attributes** selectors.
+When you run **One Click Categories Assignment** with the **Product Attributes** option enabled, these attribute selections are checked in addition to the regular include and exclude keywords.
+A branch is applied when any include term or attribute is found and no exclude term or attribute matches.
+The rules are stored in the `gm2_branch_rules` option.
 Each rule is saved using a slug that represents the full category path so even nested branches can be targeted.

 ## SEO Improvements